-Wavebid offers the ability to import external catalogs from Excel, rather than building a catalog directly in Wavebid.
+Wavebid offers the ability to import external catalogs from a spreadsheet, rather than building a catalog directly in Wavebid.
 This article describes the process for formatting and importing catalog spreadsheets.

 Formatting a Spreadsheet